Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:54: Rede Globo anchor Carlos Nascimento makes the first Brazilian terrestrial television report of the first plane crash.
 Minutes after, the network resumes its regular programming (children's show Bambuluá) until starting continuous coverage of the events at 8:57.

+8:55–9:02: Air traffic controllers at New York Center watch Flight 175 as it descends rapidly to a very low altitude.
+During its descent, it barely avoids colliding with Tampa-bound Delta Air Lines Flight 2315, Charlotte-bound US Airways Flight 542, St. Louis-bound TWA Flight 3, and LaGuardia-bound Midwest Express Flight 7.

 8:55 (approx.): An announcement is made over the building-wide PA system by officials in the superficially damaged South Tower, "The building is secure, please return to your desks."
 The South Tower's occupants react in numerous ways, ranging from going back to their offices as suggested, ignoring it and evacuating anyway, or congregating in common areas such as the 78th floor sky lobby.

-8:55: President George W. Bush arrives at Emma E. Booker Elementary School in Sarasota, Florida, as part of a scheduled visit to promote education and is reading The Pet Goat when White House Chief of Staff Andrew Card, who is with Bush, informs him that a small twin-engine plane has crashed into the World Trade Center.
+8:55: President George W. Bush arrives at Emma E. Booker Elementary School in Sarasota, Florida, as part of a scheduled visit to promote education and is reading The Pet Goat when his senior advisor Karl Rove, who is with Bush, informs him that a small twin-engine plane has crashed into the World Trade Center.
 Before entering the classroom, the President speaks to National Security Advisor Condoleezza Rice, who is at the White House.
 She first tells him it was a twin-engine aircraft—and then a commercial aircraft—that had struck the World Trade Center, adding "that's all we know right now, Mr. President."

+8:55 (approx.): A supervisor at New York Center notifies the center's operations manager of Flight 175's hijacking.

 8:56: Ten minutes after the North Tower of the World Trade Center was hit by Flight 11, the transponder on Flight 77 is turned off and even primary radar contact with the aircraft is lost.
-During radar blackout Flight 77 turns east, unnoticed by flight controllers.
-When primary radar information is restored at 9:05, controllers searching for Flight 77 to the west of its previous position are unable to find it.
-Flight 77 travels undetected for 36 minutes on a course heading due east toward Washington, D.C.

-8:57: TV Azteca Hechos anchor Ramón Fregoso starts broadcasting the first report of the incident over Mexican television.
+This is because Flight 77 is flying through the National Radio Quiet Zone, where radar coverage is limited.
+The Indianapolis controller handling Flight 77 informs his colleagues of the situation, and he and two managers search for the flight, but they are unable to find it.

-8:58: Flight 175 makes a final turn toward New York City.
+8:57: Flight 175 levels off at 28,500 feet, and makes a final turn toward New York City.

+8:57: TV Azteca's Noticiario Hechos interrupts a newsreel.
+Anchor Ramón Fregoso informs Mexican viewers of the plane crash.
+The station had briefly broadcast images of the burning North Tower two minutes earlier.

+8:58: The New York Center controller handling Flight 175, David Bottiglia, tells a colleague "we might have a hijack over here, two of them."

+8:58 (approx.): Indianapolis Center calls American Airlines and informs the airline that they have lost contact with Flight 77.
+An American Airlines dispatcher tries unsuccessfully to contact the flight via ACARS.